olme04/rsocket-kt/PROTOCOL.md

 ### LEASE Frame (0x02)

-Lease frames MAY be sent by the client-side or server-side Responders and inform the Requester that it may send Requests for a period of time and how many it may send during that duration.
+Lease frame MAY be sent by the client-side or server-side Responders and inform the Requester that it may send Requests for a period of time and how many it may send during that duration.
 See [Lease Semantics](#lease-semantics) for more information.

 The last received LEASE frame overrides all previous LEASE frame values.

-Lease frames MUST always use Stream ID 0 as they pertain to the Connection.
+Lease frame MUST always use Stream ID 0 as they pertain to the Connection.

 Frame Contents